Rooted - Fall 21

 A. A list of verbal and non-verbal messages received by the author, Arianna Nourse née Jacobs:

-The author’s father, on mediating between the perpetrators and survivors of a hate crime at his high school in the 60s (1).
+- The author’s father, on playing mediator following a hate crime at his high school in the 60s.¹

 Part II: The Shift

 I want to tell you a story about last Spring.